All Episodes

 Why?

-We saw people like McCabe walk away despite, you know, overwhelming evidence of mis uh giving false statements.
+Yeah, it's well, time and again, we saw people like McCabe walk away despite overwhelming evidence of giving false statements.

-I I think there I have a hundred percent confidence that John Durham is engaged right now in a very serious criminal investigation that looks to be building indictments against a small number of people.
+I think I have 100% confidence that John Durham is engaged right now in a very serious criminal investigation that looks to be building indictments against a small number of people.

 Do we know if grand juries have convened?

-There are grand juries and there are grand jury activities, and there even fights before the judges about uh grand jury compliance with subpoenas and other issues.
+There are grand juries and there are grand jury activities and there are even fights before the judges about grand jury compliance with subpoenas and other issues.

 That's what slowed down some of this.

-Some of the lawyers that I've showed this evidence to over the last few weeks, they said, Listen, I could make a I could make a criminal case with this with a first year law student who doesn't have any passed the bar yet.
+Some of the lawyers that I've showed this evidence to over the last few weeks, they said, listen, I could make a criminal case with this with a first-year law student who doesn't have any passed the bar yet.

-They couldn't understand why it's taking so much time.
+They couldn't understand why it's taken so much time.

 And I'm Carol Markowitz.